knobs-dials/live-hasher/README.md

 ### Notes:
 * One thread per directory argument, which can help speed when they are on different mounts.

-* checker code is basically just equivalent to sha1sum -c / md5sum -c
+* checker code is basically just equivalent to sha1sum -c

 * prints/stores relative paths  (inside script state it's all absolute)